jestann/ball-clock/README.md

 hour: 8 balls
 ```

-demonstrates a time of `8:22` (taking `0:00` as midnight/noon ... or `9:32` if there is a stationary ball in the `hour` bin to allow time to count from `1:00` to `12:00`).
+...demonstrates a time of `8:22`.

+_(That's taking `0:00` as midnight/noon ... or it's `9:32` if there is a stationary ball in the `hour` bin to allow time to count from `1:00` to `12:00`.)_

-#### So... how does one implement a ball clock?
+### So... how does one implement a ball clock?

-Well, first one needs to understand the complexities of exactly how the balls move around, and to do that, it helps to see something visual.
+Well, first one needs to understand the complexities of exactly how the balls move around, and to do that, it helps to see it visually.
 More on that below...

-Anothering
+Another thing that makes a ball clock interesting is the question of _which_ balls are in a given bin.
+Given a specific set of balls interated into a specific order, is it possible to tell longer increments of time since the clock's beginning?

+If each of the ball are given a number, how does this add specificity and complexity to the problem?
+How do the number of balls initially loaded into the clock (in the `main` bin) impact this specificity?

+For example, after iterating `27` balls for eight hours and twenty-two minutes (`502` minutes total), this is the state of the clock's bins:

 ```
 min: [23, 13]